 Whether doing a bulk import or adding locations by hand there are times when you will see a “location uncoded” or “cannot geocode” error message.
-This is always the result of an address that was send to Google that cannot be processed in the address location system.
+This is always the result of an address that was sent to Google that cannot be processed in their address location system.
 Continue reading “Q: My Locations Will Not Geocode.
 Why?”→

 Some clients have datasets of 200,000 locations, none of which include latitude/longitude coordinates, only U.S. street addresses.
 Often customers want to know import limitations to including Google’s limit of 2,500 daily requests.

 In order to perform bulk location imports with a CSV file you will need to the Power add-on installed.
 The following constraints can keep the locations from loading or cause slower processing.

 The Power Add On allows you to import CSV files with several options.
 One of those options is “duplicates handling”.
 Duplicates handling determines how to deal with locations in your CSV file that may match pre-existing locations on your site.

 Importing locations with territories follows the same procedure as importing a standard locations file.
 As with all location files the format must be a proper CSV file exported using the UTF-8 character set with no special or non-printable characters.

 The Locations panel in Store Locator Plus is where you add, manage, edit and/or delete locations.